raidsb/python/README.md

 s = "Hello"
 print(s[0])

+[3] f-string
+use f-string to make a string with different data types variables inside int_var = 0 float_var = 2.3
+bool_var = True

+str_var = f"this has different types {int_var} and {float_var} and {bool_var}"
+this is better than
+str_var = "this has different types" + str(int_var) + "and" + ...

 # integer
 [1] integer numbers can be written 123_333_444 this is same as 123333444. this to make it easier to read

 # float
 [1] same as integer, can be written as 123_333.34 the _ to make it easier to read

+# type()
+used to check the type of a variable: type(var)

+# type conversion/casting
+Type conversion and casting are related concepts in programming but can have different meanings depending on the context and the programming language:

+Type Conversion (implicit change of type): It refers to changing the data type of a variable to another compatible type.
+In many programming languages, implicit type conversion (also known as type coercion) occurs automatically when performing operations between different types.
+For example, converting an integer to a floating-point number during arithmetic operations.

+Casting (explicit change of type): Casting is a specific form of type conversion where a programmer explicitly converts a variable from one data type to another.
+It's a way to inform the compiler to treat a variable as a different type temporarily.
+In languages like C or C++, casting can be performed using specific syntax such as (type) variable (C-style cast) or static_cast<type>(variable) (C++ style cast).

+While casting is a form of type conversion, not all type conversions involve casting.
+Some conversions occur implicitly by the language itself, while casting explicitly instructs the compiler to perform the conversion.

+- convert int to string: str(int_var)
+- convert str to float: float(str_var)

 # Input
 [1] what does it do?